metalsmith/collections/Readme.md

   - can match files by `collection` metadata
   - can match files by pattern
   - can limit the number of files in a collection
+  - can filter files in a collection based on metadata
   - adds collections to global metadata
   - adds `next` and `previous` references to each file in the collection